-- SF3 At least twenty 20 working days prior to the commencement of construction works authorised as part of this resource consent, the Consent Holder must submit for certification a Pre-Instalment Shadow Flicker Assessment to the District Councils in accordance with Condition MP1.
+- SF3 At least twenty 20 working days prior to the commencement of construction works authorised as part of this resource consent, the Consent Holder must submit for certification a Pre-Instalment Shadow Flicker Assessment prepared by a person with expertise in assessment of shadow flicker to the District Councils in accordance with Condition MP1.
 The Pre-Instalment Shadow Flicker Assessment must take account of the design details of potentially impacted dwellings, and demonstrate that the proposed number, layout, type and operation of wind turbines (including the curtailment strategy for turbines if necessary) will be managed to comply with the shadow flicker limits specified in Condition SF1.
-The curtailment strategy must, as a minimum, describe how the irradiance threshold for determining whether a turbine is in sunny or cloudy conditions has been applied and how the shadow flicker duration will be monitored and enforced. - SF4 Following certification of the Pre-Instalment Shadow Flicker Assessment required under Condition SF3, should the Consent Holder become aware of a change (or potential change) to any structures or vegetation at a modelled dwelling which would significantly change the shielding at that dwelling, an amended Shadow Flicker Assessment for the potentially impacted dwelling must be prepared.
+The curtailment strategy must, as a minimum, describe how the irradiance threshold for determining whether a turbine is in sunny or cloudy conditions has been applied and how the shadow flicker duration will be monitored and compliance with the limit confirmed enforced. - SF4 Following certification of the Pre-Instalment Shadow Flicker Assessment required under Condition SF3, should the Consent Holder become aware of a change (or potential change) to any structures or vegetation at a modelled dwelling which would significantly change the shielding at that dwelling, an amended Shadow Flicker Assessment for the potentially impacted dwelling must be prepared.
 The amended Shadow Flicker Assessment must be submitted to the relevant District Council and recertified in accordance with Condition MP2.